JaKooLit/Hyprland-v3/README.md

 - your previous hyprland configs will be backed up so you can always copy it over to new dotfiles

 ### FEATURES or Whats included in the dotfiles:
--  By default, Catpuccin Mocha Theme for Hyprland is enabled
+-  By default, Catppuccin Mocha Theme for Hyprland is enabled

 ### Miscellaneous (Optional): (Note... needed for switching between light and dark mode)
 -  Themes: `Catppuccin Mocha GTK Theme` or `Mojave GTK Theme`
 -  Cursor Themes: `Catppuccin Cursors` or `McMojave Cursors`
--  Icon Themes: `Shiny Icons (Dark /Light` or `McMojave Circle Icon`
+-  Icon Themes: `Shiny Icons (Dark and Light` or `McMojave Circle Icon`

 ### ✨ Arch Linux quick Installation:
 - A guide to install using the install script:[`Youtube Link`](https://youtu.be/mbQd0bJQ6a8)